 The U.S. figures have risen since then.

-As with influenza, coronavirus can cause the most problems in adults 65 and older, who are also much more a risk of death, according to the Centers for Disease Control and Prevention.
+As with influenza, coronavirus can cause the most problems in adults 65 and older, who are also much more a risk of death, to the Centers for Disease Control and Prevention.

 Also, people of any age with serious underlying medical conditions like heart and lung disease or diabetes also are at higher risk.